 Everything that passes between two people is communication.
-That includes words, eye contact, body language as well as
+That includes words, eye contact, body language as well as seeking or avoidance behavior.

 Everyone has seen unskillful communication and the distress it can bring.